dbarneche/2014-07-14-Dalhousie/lessons/90-reproducible/docs/knitr.md

 ## [1] "list"
 ```

-# Examples from lesson number 2 - Writing functions - presented by Diego
+# Examples from lesson #2 - Writing functions - presented by Diego Barneche

 ## Playing with the basics
 When you write your function, you define it based on *arguments*